tom-r3/kindhearts/README.md

   Helping to make things easier..
 SMALLER TEXT TURQUOISE
   - (flower) Kind Hearts\n Helping to make things easier (smaller)

-- add articles page with the completed articles
 - add path/to/page header thing design to all pages
  - no more centered icon style